 These bikes ran with an 884cc engine that put out a jaw-dropping… 6 horsepower.
 For what it’s worth, that was pretty shocking at the time.
 Because they used imported top-of-the-line German steel ball bearings, they were known for being smooth, fast, reliable, and really expensive.
 Also, it famously was always painted in a bright “Merkel Orange” color.

 A 1913 Flying Merkel Twin

-The reliance on high-end imported German parts proved to be both a great success and the cause of the Flying Merkel’s failure.
+The reliance on high-end imported German parts proved to be both a great success and the cause of the company’s failure.
 With the outbreak of World War I, the British Royal Navy began blockading Germany.
 Also, these high end bearings were needed in Germany for the war effort.
 The company could no longer import the parts.
-Shortly thereafter, they stopped manufacturing them.
+The bearings they had on hand weren’t good enough.
+Shortly thereafter, engine production ground to a halt.
 Then, in 1917 the rights to the company were bought by Indian Motorcycle.

 If you’re interested by these bikes, Hagerty wrote a good blog article about the company and Joe Merkel.